-In October of 1956 Shmuel join the IDF and, after finishing his training, became a squad commander.
-But Shmuel aspired for more, and eventually went on to complete the IDF Officers School and become a platoon commander.
+In October of 1956 Shmuel joined the IDF and, after finishing his training, became a squad commander.
+But Shmuel aspired for more, and eventually went on to complete the IDF Officers School and became a platoon commander.
 After Shmuel finished his army service he continued to serve in the reserves.
-When the Six-Day-War broke out he and his battalion were called to arms for active duty.
+When the Six Day War broke out he and his battalion were called to arms for active duty.

-Shalom was born on August 16, 1953 in Kiryat Atta to Esther and Sinai Silberman.
-He studied at a religious elementary school and graduated high school in Kiryat Atta.
-He was a tall boy with golden hair and blue eyes, full of boundless energy -- the unquestioned head of all physical activities in school.
+Shalom was born on August 16, 1953 in Kiryat Ata to Esther and Sinai Silberman.
+He studied at a religious elementary school and graduated high school in Kiryat Ata.
+He was a tall boy with golden hair and blue eyes, full of boundless energy - the unquestioned top of all physical activities in school.
 Shalom was an on-call usher and judge for sports events in his school, and his tall stature and superb physical condition allowed him to become one of the star basketball players for his hometown.
 His modesty, paired with kindness and a great sense of humor, earned him many friends, and his optimism made him a source of encouragement even in the most difficult moments.

-In his initial draft interview with the IDF he was offered a number of good positions of his choosing.
+In his initial draft interview with the IDF he was offered a number of good positions to choose from.
 His status as star basketball player would have allowed him to serve in an undemanding position close to home.
-But Shalom would have none of that -- he announced emphatically that he would be a combat soldier, no matter what.
+But Shalom would have none of that - he announced emphatically that he wanted to be a combat soldier, no matter what.

 In November of 1971, Shalom was drafted into the IDF and, after completing basic training, he joined the special forces of the Golani Brigade where he excelled in all fields.
 By April 1973 he passed a squad commander's course and immediately afterwards went on to a specialized mortar operator course.
 Shalom was a good friend to all his subordinates but also knew how to be tough when necessary.
 In his unit he was known as an excellent mortar operator and his level of fitness was legendary.
 When the Yom Kippur War broke out, Shalom and his unit were stationed on the Golan Heights.
 On October 6th at 14:00 the Syrian Army launched an attack with heavy bombardment on their position.